tiann/KernelSU/website/docs/guide/how-to-integrate-for-non-gki.md

 If you can build a bootable kernel, there are two ways to integrate KernelSU to the kernel source code:

-1. Automatically with `kprobe`.
+1. Automatically with `kprobe`
-2. Manually.
+2. Manually

 ## Integrate with kprobe